cacaodev/cappuccino/README.markdown

 - [ ] Implement `-baselineOffsetFromBottom` in all controls.
 - [ ] Implement `-alignmentRectInsets` in controls where relevant.
 Use theme attribute.
 Note: what about nib2cib conversion ? when we adjust frames in nib2cib we will need to also adjust constraints constants.
 - [ ] call `-invalidateIntrinsicContentSize` in controls when appropriate (the content changes).
 Currently done in CPButton & subclasses.
 - [ ] Decide how autosize and autolayout can live together.
-Apple: on a view basis, certainly to make adoption easier.
-On a CPWindow basis is enough for us but ... we still need to handle private views with masks (created by the FMW  or in IB). <- Currently this is done by searching if a view is involved in a constraint.
-If not, then autolayout is NOT enabled for this particular subview.
-TODO: declare CPView subclass in the fmw to require autosize.
+We should explcitely declare CPView subclasses that refuse to be involved in Autolayout and continue to use Autosize or custom layoutSubviews.
+This should be done in the FMW and we should make sure that all CPView classes created in the FMW are subclasses, not plain CPView.
+CPView +(BOOL)requiresAutoSize
 - [ ] -CPView -layout and layoutSubtree : do we update constraints and frames for the descendants only or all constraints affecting the receiver ?
 - [x] translateAutoresizingMask default is NO currently.
 Should be YES for initWithFrame: views.
 - [ ] Handle removeSubview: , when a view moves from a window to another (different engines) and in general situations where the engine frames and the local frame are out of sync.